Skip to content

 Third-party tokens (Gmail, bank access if we add it) are encrypted at rest with AES-256-GCM and only decrypted inside our server functions.
 Client secrets never touch the browser.

-Dependents receive alert emails.
-They do not log in, they do not see a dashboard, and they do not get general access to your financial data.
+Trusted contacts can receive help-alert emails and limited handoff access.
+They do not see your primary dashboard, cannot connect data sources, and do not get general access to your financial data.
 The primary user stays the sole authority.